-Credit: Eco-Counter

-Post (Figure 9.17, preceding page), pneumatic tube (Figure 9.18, above left) and plate (Figure 9.19, above right) are different types of counters that track bicyclists and pedestrians.
+Credit: Eco-Counter Post (Figure 9.17, preceding page), pneumatic tube (Figure 9.18, above left) and plate (Figure 9.19, above right) are different types of counters that track bicyclists and pedestrians.

 Automatic counters track daily, monthly, or annual data that can be aggregated and displayed on location or on a website.
-The data can be especially helpful to planners and government officials who need to evaluate the status of infrastructure or advocate for improvements.
-Without counters, officials must rely on intermittent clipboard surveys and census data, which tend to undercount biking and walking.
-Some counters use visual displays to present how many bikes have passed.
-These displays could be located next to bicycle stations with air pumps or other bicycle maintenance equipment to create a more bicycle-friendly street or path that encourages active transportation.
+The data can be especially helpful to planners and government officials who need to evaluate the status of infrastructure or advocate for improvements.34 Without counters, officials must rely on intermittent clipboard surveys and census data, which tend to undercount biking and walking.34 Some counters use visual displays to present how many bikes have passed.
+These displays could be located next to bicycle stations with air pumps or other bicycle maintenance equipment to create a more bicycle-friendly street or path that encourages active transportation.34

 Park managers may wish to collect data about specific bike or walking paths.
 Such data can give them information about park use and help them plan operations, programming, and other services.
 Counters in parks could be part of a larger citywide effort to track bicycle usage.
-Additionally, counters can creatively engage visitors with interactive displays that encourage more physical activity, while anonymously collecting data.
+Additionally, counters can creatively engage visitors with interactive displays that encourage more physical activity, while anonymously collecting data.34 other equipment in parks. $^{\scriptscriptstyle 33,34}$ Some counters, such as air-inflated pneumatic tubes, which temporarily stretch across bike lanes, can be moved as needed. $^{\scriptscriptstyle 33}$

-Automatic counters that rely on sensor strips, plates, or inductive loopsiv can be located underground, while those that utilize video cameras or other sensors can be mounted on posts, streetlights, and h Inductive loops are installed in the pavement and can detect and count when something metallic moves over them.
+Automatic counters that rely on sensor strips, plates, or inductive loops^{iv} can be located underground, while those that utilize video cameras or other sensors can be mounted on posts, streetlights, and

+1 Inductive loops are installed in the pavement and can detect and count when something metallic moves over them.
 They are used for counting cars in the road or bikes on bike paths.
 They do not count pedestrians.